italia/iam-proxy-italia/docs/uwsgi.ini.md

 ## uWSGI configuration example

-Satosa proxy and his istance Satosa-saml2spid are served by uWSGY.
-NGINX work as HTTP <-> uWSGI proxy to one or more Satosa-saml2spid istance.
+Satosa proxy and his istance iam-proxy-italia are served by uWSGY.
+NGINX work as HTTP <-> uWSGI proxy to one or more iam-proxy-italia istance.

 General information on uWSGI ini configuration: